 - In terms of when you should be analyzing your data, this can be done during the launch (if you want to shift as your launch is in progress) or once your launch is done (to document how many of your sales come from which channels).
 I recommend both!

 Don’t forget to document what you learn about your launch traffic for your next launch.

 This can help you continue to improve in your launches and is just one way you can use Google Analytics in your business.
 It's a free and important tool if you are looking to grow your business quickly and reliably.

-This guest post was Cynthia from Digimorphs.
-She helps business owners eliminate guesswork and focus on real data that you can use to make powerful decisions in your business.
+This guest post was originally written Cynthia from Digimorphs.
+She helps business owners eliminate guesswork from SEO.